THINGS TO SETTLE BEFORE MARRIAGE (2)

 If you are a believer with solid training, there are people in your life that you must carry along with your decision before you ever go-ahead to ask out a lady or you say “Yes” to a proposal.

-You should not come after you have made a commitment.
+You should not come after you have committed.
 You will only be informing them.
 You have already made a choice.
-Marriage is a life-time investment, do not rush into it emotionally.
+Marriage is a lifetime investment, do not rush into it emotionally.
 You must build in such a way that you will not need to spend on repairs.

 They are not to make your decisions for you but their questions and concerns will test the veracity of your claims.
 Remember, you are the one in love.
 They will not be emotional.
 They will be more objective in their approach.

 It is pure pride to say “It is my life and it is my decision so I do not need anyone’s counsel”.
 The weight of the counsel of fathers, teachers and covenant friends on a marital journey is enough to save you the stress of emotional trauma in marriage.

 A dear friend shared about how a protege brought the man she desired to marry.
 Interestingly, my friend had met the man through another lady who also introduced him as the man she wanted to marry.
 Both ladies are saved from a disaster.

 Emotions are more powerful than we think.
 Be sincere with yourself.
 Slow down and share with those you owe accountability.
 Do not talk to them after you have made a decision.
 Talk to them first.
 Amid godly counsel, your safety is guaranteed.

 Most of the issues that pastors and family meetings try to settle in marriage are actually issues that proper guidance and probing would have exposed before marriage.

 When King Solomon asked that they bring a sword, the people must have wondered what was wrong with their king.
 The sword was not to divide the baby, it was to expose the folly of a false claim.